Make or Reschedule an Appointment

 Privacy Officer – Elder Service Program

-If you feel as though your concerns are not adequately resolved by a member of our staff, you may also can file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by calling 1-877-696-6775 or with the Joint Commission by calling 1-603-792-5000.
+If you feel as though your concerns are not adequately resolved by a member of our staff, you may file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by calling 1-877-696-6775 or with the Joint Commission by calling 1-603-792-5000.